Gaussian Zonoids, Gaussian determinants and Gaussian random fields: Introduction

 Finally, we apply our result to the study of zero sets of Gaussian random fields.
-A Gaussian random field (GRF) is a random function $X$ on a smooth manifold $M$ such that the evaluation at tuple of points is a Gaussian vector.
+A Gaussian random field (GRF) is a random function $X$ on a smooth manifold $M$ such that the evaluation at {tuples} of points is a Gaussian vector.
 We use the recent results of Michele Stecconi and the author \cite{ZonSec} to link this study with the Gaussian zonoids, see Proposition~\ref{prop:MatStekmain}.
-We consider the case where the GRF is given by $X_\tau=\varphi+\tau g$, where $\varphi\in C^\infty(M)$ is a fixed function, $\tau>0$ and $g$ is a non--degenerate centered GRF with constant variance.
+We consider the case where the GRF is given by $X_\tau=\varphi+\tau Y$, where $\varphi\in C^\infty(M)$ is a fixed function, $\tau>0$ and $Y$ is a non--degenerate centered GRF with constant variance{, i.e., $Y$ is a GRF such that for all $p\in M$, $\EE[Y(p)]=0$ and $\EE[Y(p)^2]=1$}.
 For small $\tau>0$, the zero set $Z_\tau:=X_\tau^{-1}(0)$ can be seen as a random perturbation of the hypersurface $Z_0:=\varphi^{-1}(0)$.